ELIFE-ASU/RTFOOL.jl/results/README.md

    states instead of the full tensor space.
 2. *Do not construct the composite state of the system-bath.* The permutations can be applied directly to the system's state if we are careful.

+# Setup the project - 2018-05-13

+DGM setup the repository, continuous integration, API documentation and started creating some basic functions, e.g. `RTFOOL.boltzmann` which computes Boltzmann's factor for a given inverse temperature and energy.